 INGREDIENTS:

-1 bunch of spinach, large stems removed and then washed thoroughly
+1 bunch spinach, large stems removed and thoroughly washed

-2-3 shallots, peeled and finely diced, or ½ medium onion, peeled and finely diced
+2-3 shallots, peeled and finely diced (or ½ medium onion, finely diced)

 1 juicy lemon, preferably Meyer, cut in half